BenNyght/PortfolioWebsite/README.md

 ## This repo is outdated and no longer maintained.
 Portfolio code is now a NextJS project in a different (currently private) repo.
-The new portfolio has replaced address.
-Which you can find here: https://benjaminfinlay.com/
+The new portfolio has replaced this address.
+Meaning you can still find the up to date portfolio here: https://benjaminfinlay.com/

 # Benjamin Finlay - Portfolio